-Note.
+Deposit of refund to only one account.
 If you want your refund deposited to only one account, do not complete this form.
 Instead, request direct deposit on your tax return.

 Why Use Direct Deposit?

 - You get your refund faster by direct deposit than you do by check. - Payment is more secure.
 There is no check that can get lost or stolen. - It is more convenient.
 You do not have to make a trip to the bank to deposit your check. - It saves tax dollars because it costs the government less.